-The 2019 UPSC civil services exam is knocking at your door with the scheduled date being 2nd June 2019 for the UPSC Prelims exam.
-If you get the required cut-off in this round, you will be eligible to sit for the UPSC mains exam which is due in the month of October this year.
-For many of you, this would be the maiden attempt while for some others, this would be the second or third or fourth attempt.
-Lakhs of aspirants take this prestigious exam and only a handful makes the cut in the end.
+UPSC 2019 civil services exam is knocking at your door with the scheduled date being 2nd June 2019 for the UPSC Prelims exam.
+If you qualify UPSC prelims, you will be able to appear in the next stage,i.e., UPSC mains.
+Many of you might be appearing in this exam for the first time while others for many, this might be the second or third attempt.
+Lakhs of aspirants take this exam and only a few are selected.
 Clearing the UPSC CSE requires a meticulous and dedicated approach to studies.
 This article talks about the top 12 common mistakes that aspirants should avoid during their UPSC IAS preparation.

 Mistake #1: To be coached or not coached